-Pursuant to the Georgia Administrative Procedures Act, Official Code of Georgia (O.C.G.A.) § 50-13-1, et seq., the Georgia Department of Community Health is required to provide public notice of its intent to adopt, amend, or repeal certain rules other than interpretative rules or general statements of policy.
-Accordingly, the Department hereby provides notice of its intent to revise its rules and regulations, specifically, Ga.
+Pursuant to the Georgia Administrative Procedures Act, Official Code of Georgia Annotated (O.C.G.A.) § 50-13-1 et seq., the Georgia Department of Community Health is required to provide public notice of its intent to adopt, amend, or repeal certain rules other than interpretive rules or general statements of policy.
+Accordingly, the Department hereby provides notice of its intent to revise its rules and regulations, specifically Ga.
 Comp.
 R. & Regs. r.
-111-2-2.
-These changes reflect amendments to the State Health Planning and Development Act, O.C.G.A. §§ 31-6-1 et seq., as a result of the passage of House Bill 186 and House Bill 300 during the 2019 legislative session.
-The proposed changes make updates to the health planning regulations so as to revise provisions relating to certificate of need requirements; to revise and provide for new definitions relative to health planning and development; to prohibit certain actions relating to medical use rights; to revise provisions regarding when certificate of need is required; to authorize destination cancer hospitals to be converted to general cancer hospitals; to revise and provide for additional exemptions to certificate of need requirements; to provide for requests and objections to letters of determination that an activity is exempt or excluded from certificate of need requirements; and to provide for annual reports to be made publicly available.
-Additional revisions are proposed to allow for electronic filing, to correct grammar, to provide clarity, and to modernize the rules.
+111-2-2, Rules and Regulations for Health Planning, Certificate of Need.
+These changes reflect amendments to the State Health Planning and Development Act, O.C.G.A. §§ 31-6-1 et seq., as a result of the passage of House Bill 1339 during the 2024 legislative session.
+The proposed changes make updates to the health planning regulations so as to revise provisions relating to certificate of need requirements; to revise definitions relative to health planning and development; to eliminate capital expenditure thresholds in certain circumstances; to revise provisions relating to acceptance and review of applications; to provide a timeframe for opposing an application; to revise provisions relating to appeals; to revise and provide for additional exemptions from certificate of need requirements; and to increase fines for reporting deficiencies.
+Additional revisions are proposed to correct grammar, provide clarity, and modernize the rules.
 These changes are being proposed pursuant to the authority granted to the Department of Community Health in O.C.G.A. § 31-6-21 and O.C.G.A. § 31-6-21.1.
 An exact copy of the revised rules and a synopsis of the revisions are attached to this public notice.